wztools414/hello-world/README.md

 # hello-world
 Just another repository

-Hello everyone, it's my first chance to use GitHub.
+Hi, everyone, this is my first time to use GitHub.
+I hope you can give me your advice.
+Thank you.